 Alcoholics are not diagnosably narcissistic.
 Narcissists are not always alcoholics.
 However, there are many correlations between the two, which are most often displayed by alcoholics.

-- They can be manipulative: Self-centeredness often leads to acting manipulatively toward others.
+Self-centeredness often leads to acting manipulatively toward others.
 Instead of being honest and willing to accept what may or may not happen, alcoholics will use manipulation to get what they want, like money, alcohol, or something they need.

-- They’re are generally insecure and have low self-esteem: At the core of most narcissistic personality traits and traits of alcoholism is a deep insecurity and low self-esteem that drives their self-destructive behaviors.
+At the core of most narcissistic personality traits and traits of alcoholism is a deep insecurity and low self-esteem that drives their self-destructive behaviors.
 Convinced of their low self-worth, they act out instead of create healthy relationships with themselves and with others.

 Helping someone struggling with alcoholism is hard.
 You don’t have to do it alone.
 If someone you love is struggling with alcoholism and needs help, Hired Power is here to help you.
-Our recovery services are designed to help you focus on bringing recovery home while we take care of the details in between.
+Our addiction recovery services are designed to help you focus on bringing recovery home while we take care of the details in between.
 Call us today for more information: 714-559-3919